schmxtz/bachelors-thesis/README.md

 - Notes for PDF-Generation:
     - VBS-script should stay in the same directory as PDFGenerator.py
     - It is necessary to give an output_path when executing the script
+    - Don't choose a folder with special characters in its name (includes spaces)

 - Notes for PDF-Signing:
     - Password for example keystore is password